A Brief Timeline of Black Higher Education

 2020

-BLM protests spread nationwide following police murder of George Floyd.
+Murder of George Floyd sparks racial awakening.
 Photo credit: Watch The Yard

 -